The language of Hebrew (both ancient and modern) tends to be rather simplistic in its

 EXO 13:4 - This day came you out in the month Abib.

-EXO 23:15 - You shall keep the Feast of Unleavened Bread; you shall eat unleavened
+EXO 23:15 - You shall keep the Feast of Unleavened Bread; you shall eat

-for in it you came out from Egypt; and none shall appear before me empty;
+the month Abib; for in it you came out from Egypt; and none

 EXO 34:18 - The Feast of Unleavened Bread shall you keep.
-Seven days you shall eat
+Seven days you

-DEU 16:1 - Observe the month of Abib, and keep the Passover to the
+DEU 16:1 - Observe the month of Abib, and keep the

-Lord your God; for in the month of b the Lord your God brought you out of Egypt by night.
+Passover to the Lord your God; for in the month of b the Lord your God

 The Month of Ziv

-1KI 6:1 - And it came to pass in the four hundred and eightieth* year after the people
+1KI 6:1 - And it came to pass in the four hundred and eightieth* year

-Israel, in the month Ziv, which is the second month, that he began to
+of Solomon’s reign over Israel, in the month Ziv, which is

-build the house of the Lord.
+the second month, that he began to build the house of the Lord.

-* Hebrew; Septuagint four hundred and fortieth
+* Hebrew; Septuagint four hundred and

-1KI 6:37 - In the fourth year was the foundation of the house of the Lord laid, in the
+1KI 6:37 - In the fourth year was the foundation of the house of the Lord

-month Ziv;
+laid, in the month Ziv;

 The Month of Ethanim

-1KI 8:2 - And all the men of Israel assembled themselves to king Solomon
+1KI 8:2 - And all the men of Israel assembled themselves to

 Scripture from the Soncino, Judaic Classics Collection

-Here are some related links from which much of the material on
+Here are some related links of interest:

 By